zvada/technology/docs/documentation/new-doc-area.md

             travis enable -r opensciencegrid/<REPO NAME>

-    1. Encrypt the deploy key:
+    1. Encrypt the deploy key and temporarily save the output (you will need the hashes later for `.travis.env`):

             travis encrypt-file deploy-key